Teresa-Yang/Pronunciation-Scorer/README.md

 # Pronunciation Scorer
 Tracking pronunciation accuracy using Python and Flask.

 This app is to help users improve their pronunciation.
-Built with the reference to [Samskrita-Bharati/sUktam: An application built to help users practice Sanskrit pronunciation.](https://github.com/Samskrita-Bharati/sUktam)
+Built on top of what was done and with the reference to [Samskrita-Bharati/sUktam: An application built to help users practice Sanskrit pronunciation.](https://github.com/Samskrita-Bharati/sUktam)

----
-### To run:
+### How to run:
-* Enter `flask run` in the terminal/comand prompt within the project directory
----
-### How to run if there are errors for dependencies or virtual environment (Personally used Visual Studio Code but should not matter on the IDE):
-* Clone the project
+* Git clone GitHub into the desired destination: `https://github.com/Teresa-Yang/Pronunciation-Scorer.git`
 * Ensure you set up a virtual environment
-  * Navigate to the project directory if not already in it within the terminal/comand prompt
+  * Navigate to the project directory "Pronunciation-Scorer" if not already in it within the terminal/comand prompt
   * Remove the "env" folder:
     * `Remove-Item -Path 'env' -Recurse`
   * Initialize/recreate the virtual environment: